8th August 2018

 Dial House could almost be a concrete monolith but is saved by those elegant, slim pilotis, effortlessly elevating its tens of thousands of tons of concrete off the ground.
 Dial House occupies the land, it may rest on these seemingly feeble pilotis but it stretches across a road, encompasses a vast courtyard and presents an uncompromising 12 storey slab of office windows to Glasgow.
 It’s trunk rests deep in the earth and there are, it has been alleged, seven or more basement levels.

-First thing we wanted to discover, who was the designer, the architect and what else did she or he design.
+First thing we wanted to discover, was who was the designer, the architect and what else did they design.
 But search as we might, no luck.
 The architects, the engineers, the plans all seem shrouded in mystery.
 We even went to the BT Archive in Holborn, London and found no clues.

 What does come up in web searches is that under the building there are tunnels.
 See http://www.hiddenglasgow.com/forums/viewtopic.php?t=135 and http://www.glasgowlive.co.uk/news/history/inside-secret-tunnel-network-glasgow-12828668, and, most recently, https://www.glasgowlive.co.uk/news/history/look-inside-glasgows-secret-tunnel-12828668 which suggests that Dial House and the tunnels supposedly underneath it were built as part of a network of communications in case of an atomic war.
 In 1996 BT put up for sale a facility under Holborn Kingsway in central London.
 It was a communications centre but was obsolete, it simply wasn’t deep or protected enough to survive modern atomic weapons.
 In Manchester and Birmingham, there are facilities known as Anchor and Guardian, respectively, serving the same purpose.
 It is well-known that London is riddled with tunnels, many dating from WWll.
 Might some of these still be in use?
 Are there similar networks under other British cities?